 Maya Chia’s Waterless Wonder Balm’s full ingredient list: shea butter, supercritical chia seed oil, organic apricot kernel Oil, organic sunflower oil, beeswax, tocopherol (non-GMO vitamin e), 2% essential oils and botanical extracts.

-The only vegan-friendly pick on our list, this balm is a fantastic Aquaphor alternative / Vaseline substitute for babies, cheeks, hands, lips and dry patches.
-This formula is THACK and gets the job done.
+This balm is a fantastic Aquaphor alternative / Vaseline substitute for babies, cheeks, hands, lips and dry patches.

 This Swedish-made ointment soothes chafing, sunburn, heals cuts and scrapes, hydrates dry patches and more.
 This thick-waxy textured balm will become a quick fave!